All VAPG providers have received both doses of the Covid-19 vaccine

 A MESSAGE FOR OUR VPG FAMILIES ON COVID-19:

 The health and well-being of our patients, families, and staff continue to be our top priority.
-We are making every effort to implement protocols to maximize safety within our office while providing the best care to our patients.
+We continue to maximize safety within our office while providing the best care to our patients.